 What is Geography? -Use basic geographical vocabulary to refer to key physical and human features as children walk around the local area.

-Hot and cold places - Locate hot and cold areas of the world in relation to the equator.
+Why are some places hot and some are cold? - Locate hot and cold areas of the world in relation to the equator.
 Identify the similarities and differences between two places - Recapping on last lesson locate the continents and oceans on a world map.
 Introduce the equator, it's location and how the equator divides Earth in to north and south.
 Using simple map showing world temperature note places nearer the equator are hotter than places further away.
 Locate North and South Pole.

 The U.K. - Name and locate the four countries of the UK and their capital cities on a map, atlas or globe.
 Complete map of U.K. locating and labelling countries and capital cities.
 Play 'location I spy' to note where the countries are in relation to each other and in which country each city is..